fgscivittaro/fsfsnm/django_tutorial.md

 </pre></code>

 - Django checks your code for errors every time you save it; checks in the shell
-- Use polls/models.py to write your models for working with data
+- Use `polls/models.py` to write your models for working with data

 ##### Migrations
 - A migration involves the manipulation of data, columns, rows, etc in SQL to account for changes in your database or in your desires
     - Django is capable of doing the hard work of figuring out what changes need to be instituted in the SQL database in order to run your code

 ##### Working with the shell
-- 'python manage.py shell' opens a shell very much like iPython3, but with some Django functionality as well
+- `python manage.py shell` opens a shell very much like iPython3, but with some Django functionality as well
 - running commands that rely on Django and then saving with `.save()` will save the changes made to your Django database
-- Can use object notation you've created in models.py to save information to SQL, meaning you don't need to use SQL syntax or SELECT statements
+- Can use object notation you've created in models.py to save information to SQL, meaning you don't need to use SQL syntax or `SELECT` statements
     - Can add new rows/columns, retrieve rows/columns, use indices to find particular row/column cells, search for rows with certain primary keys

 ##### Creating Templates
-- Templates are created in a different directory, polls/templates/
+- Templates are created in a different directory, `polls/templates/`
 - Within this directory, you create ANOTHER subdirectory called `polls`, so now the directory you are in is `polls/templates/polls`
 - Our view functions will be injecting information into the template, filling it in